MattYu/django-docker-nginx-postgres-letsEncrypt-jobBoard/README.md

 5) The website is now running.
 You may access it using your host ip/domain name with any web browser
 6) To create the first superuser (admin), run the command `docker exec -it yourWebDockerID python manage.py createsuperuser` .
 Choose user type 4 when asked.
 Subsequent admin can be created in the admin menu options.

+For test
+Skip step 3) above.
+4) Enter the following command `docker-compose up --build` All other step are identical.